maruga-se/go_cli/README.md

 # go_cli
-this is the book of software design sample
+refer the book of software design